McGaelen/connect-four/README.md

  **(q)uit** | Quits the game.

  \*Parenthesis around a letter indicate the short version of the command.

+ ### Notes
-There is also a basic AI that was implemented to play against.
+* There is a basic AI that was implemented to play against.
 It's not a very robust AI, but it does more than just pick a random column.
+* For the game to display correctly, terminal should be at least 67 cols wide and be big enough to display the board (it will warn you otherwise)
+* Some feedback statements print emoji, so some weird chars may print out if the terminal doesn't support displaying them